adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 ### Damping
 > Range: `0.0` - `1.0`

-How much damping force to apply to the car's own countersteer force.
+How much damping force to apply to the car's self-steer force.

-Without damping, the car's countersteer force might overshoot and oscillate left and right when trying to straighten out.
+Without damping, the car's self-steer force might overshoot and oscillate left and right when trying to straighten out.
 Damping helps it to settle down.

 This is most noticeable in high-grip cars when you stop giving steering input during a high-speed turn and let the car try to straighten out on its own.

-In general, the stronger you make the car's countersteer tendency with the [Response](#response) and [Max angle](#max-angle) settings, the more damping you'll need.
+In general, the stronger you make the car's self-steer tendency with the [Response](#response) and [Max angle](#max-angle) settings, the more damping you'll need.
 You'll also need more damping if the [Use steered wheels](#use-steered-wheels) setting is enabled, as that's naturally a bit less stable.

 I wouldn't recommend using more damping than necessary as too much can cause unwanted vibrations in some cars.
-If you notice the steering unnaturally spazzing out sometimes, you might want to decrease damping.
+If you notice the steering unnaturally spazzing out (especially while braking on uneven roads), you might want to decrease damping.

 ![Damping](https://i.imgur.com/SdnhUcA.gif)